 For those who’d like to know more about Attingham our volunteers throughout the house are happy to tell you about our stories, or if you'd prefer to read about it for yourself there's information in each room.
-This year we have a ‘Humans and Nature’ information guide that focuses on the natural decorative elements inside the rooms and what they can tell us about our relationship with nature over time.

 The garden, orchard and pleasure grounds